Käthe Sasso: Ravensbrück

 In September 1944 she was transferred to Berlin, and two weeks later, by now aged 18, deported to the Ravensbrück concentration camp, an all-women camp a short distance to the north of the German capital.
 She was prisoner number 72,572 at the camp.
 Prisoner number 400 was Hanna Sturm, who had been one of the camp's first inmates.
 Both women would survive the concentration camp, and they would become lifelong friends after the war ended.
 For the inmates it was important to work together.
 Older women were given work making stockings for the SS-women.
 A group of Austrian inmates arranged for additional women, often younger women, to be smuggled across to the barracks where this work was undertaken, in order to try to ensure that production quotas were met.
 Nevertheless, early in 1945, the German camp controllers began picking out older women for deportation to a recently established extermination facility in the nearby Uckermark district.

 Inmates were able to obtain their own intelligence on when another selection process was imminent, and a frantic operation took place to dye the hair of grey haired inmates using a mixture comprising margarine, powdered stone and oak bark retrieved from the building operations to which some of the inmates had been sent.
 In this way a number of grey haired inmates avoided being sent for extermination.
 One of the older inmates, aged 50, was called Leopoldine Sasso: she had hair that was not merely grey but had gone completely white.
 Later Käthe Smudits would marry Leopoldine Sasso's son.

-On 28 April 1945 Smudits was among the inmates sent out by the camp authorities on a so-called Death march towards the camp at Bergen-Belsen to the west.
+On 28 April 1945, Smudits was among the inmates sent out by the camp authorities on a so-called death march towards the camp at Bergen-Belsen to the west.
 This was a response by the German authorities to the seemingly unstoppable advance from the east of the Soviet forces which were already fighting their way into the suburbs of Berlin.
 On the first night of the march Käthe and her friend Mizzi Bosch managed to escape, after which they made their way on foot back towards Vienna.
 Their first experience of Vienna was anything but welcoming, however, when the two of them were thrown off a tram by the conductor because they had no money for a ticket.
 Mizzi Bosch died a year later as a result of the torture she had suffered in the camp.

-Afterwards
+After the war

 After the liberation Käthe Smudits remained in Vienna.
 In 1946 she married Josef Sasso, like her a surviving resistance activist.
 The marriage produced three children.
 Later they moved out of the city and settled in Lower Austria.

-Since the 1990s Käthe Sasso has made herself available as a surviving contemporary witness with regard to her experiences of National Socialism.
-On 5 May 2008 and again on 27 January 2013 she addressed commemoration rallies held in Vienna's Heldenplatz ("Heroes' Square") in the context of Holocaust commemoration events.
+From the 1990s, Sasso made herself available as a surviving contemporary witness with regard to her experiences of National Socialism.
+On 5 May 2008, and again on 27 January 2013, she addressed commemoration rallies held in Vienna's Heldenplatz ("Heroes' Square") in the context of Holocaust commemoration events.

+Sasso died on 14 April 2024, at the age of 98.